Toloka/docs/en/guide/concepts/solution-architecture.md

 - If some questions in the task need additional filtering.

     {% cut "Example" %}

-  In the task you show a Toloker a photo of a cat and ask them to answer questions like “What color is the cat?” and “Is the cat asleep?”.
+    In the task, you show a Toloker a photo of a cat and ask them to answer questions like “What color is the cat?” and “Is the cat asleep?”.
 It's better to divide this task into two projects.
 To answer the second question, you'll need an additional data filtering stage, since the cat's eyes should be visible in the photo.

     {% endcut %}

 - If different Toloker skills are required to answer different questions of the task.

     {% cut "Example" %}

     Let's say that, in addition to the questions from the previous step, you want to find out the cat's breed.
 To answer this question, you need Tolokers who have sufficient knowledge in this area.

     {% endcut %}

 - If a Toloker must provide a general answer based on multiple criteria.

     {% cut "Example" %}

     The task is to review multiple parameters of an ad and decide which category of buyers will be interested in it.
 It's better to ask specific questions about the ad and make a decision based on combinations of answers yourself.
 This way the results will be more accurate.

     {% endcut %}

 Some tasks consist of several questions, but they don't need any decomposition.
 For example: